 GPSS/H has a strong history of success in both commercial and academic environments.
 The product continues to evolve in functionality and to grow in use.
-Although GPSS/H uses a more traditional text-based model definition, it continues to break new ground in ease-of-use and modeling flexibility.
+Although GPSS/H uses a more traditional text-based model definition, it continues to forge a reputation for the robustness, modeling flexibility, ease-of-use and very high performance that experienced modelers demand for their projects.